Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 # Hattara Printable Low Profile Keycaps

 3D Printable Low Profile MX/Choc V1 Keycaps, designed to be printed with SLS, MJF or resin printers on sites like JLCPCB and PCBWay.
-The tolerances have been tested to work with SLS but I can't promise they'll work with other manufacturing methods.
-Let me know if you order these in MJF or Resin, and how they fit.
+The tolerances have been tested to work with SLS and MJF.

 ## Versions